imryan/iOS-Week4-Swift-Assessment-ios-0616/README.md

 ```

 * In Interface Builder add a bar button item to the navigation bar and change its text to `Shift`.
-* Connect this button to an `IBAction` called `shiftButtonTapped` in the `ViewController` class which calls the `shift` function you just wrote.
+* Connect this button to an `IBAction` called `shiftButtonTapped` in the `ViewController` class.
 * The following should happen when the `Shift` button is tapped:
   * A random number should be generated.
-  * The `shift` function should be called and the random number and `eletricWords` should be passed in as arguments.
-The return should be assigned to `eletricWords`.
+  * The `shift` function should be called and the random number and `electricWords` should be passed in as arguments.
+The return should be assigned to `electricWords`.
   * `tableView` should be updated with the shifted array's contents.

 Run the app and see that tapping the `Shift` button results in the strings shifting appropriately.